See the Ancient Forest through the Eyes of its First People – the Batwa People

 Non-Batwa refuses to even have a meal with them.
 There are random acts of violence and harassment committed against the Batwa.

 Even clinics refused treatment of Batwa People.
-The mortality rate of Batwa people was very high at a much younger and infant mortality was merely through the roof.
+The mortality rate of Batwa people was very high at a much younger age and infant mortality was through the roof.
 Bwindi Community Hospital, thanks to the Kellerman Foundation has and is changing that.
 It serves the Batwa all tribes

-After some years, the Batwa cultural ways, the ways of gathering and hunting were in danger of being lost.
-The young people began to grow up in a world where they would hear the stories of old but never experienced the ways of the forest for themselves, all they saw was the misery and abject poverty in which they grew.
+After some years, the Batwa cultural ways, gathering, and hunting were in danger of being lost.
+The young people began to grow up in a world where they would hear the stories of old but never experienced the ways of the Forest for themselves.
+All they saw was the misery and abject poverty in which they grew.

-The ways of hunting, gathering, even of honey, traditional medicine, traditional skills all were no longer taught to the young Batwa people because there is no access to the ancient forests.
+The ways of hunting, gathering, even honey, traditional medicine, and traditional skills were no longer taught to the young Batwa people because there was no access to the ancient forests.

-The Dream still is to go back into the forest and live in Coexistence with their environment, and that includes the Mountain Gorillas where they hope is once again peacefully exist with the Mountain Gorillas.
+The Dream is still to go back into the Forest and live in Coexistence with their environment, including the Mountain Gorillas, where they hope to peacefully exist with the Mountain Gorillas.
 Something that will most likely never happen.
 The Forests have shrunk too much to sustain both people and gorillas.
 There is also the possibility in a smaller forest environment where the Batwa could transmit diseases to the gorillas, especially the habituated ones.
-Gathering in the forest in particular locations might be something else to look at but not hunting.
+In particular, locations, gathering in the Forest might be something else to look at but not hunting.

-There are less than 3,000 Batwa People today.
+There are less than 3,000 Batwa People in Uganda today.
 Yes, People can also become extinct.
-Some concerned people and agencies are doing their best to revive the Batwa Spirit of old that lived in harmonious coexistence with the Forest, the animals, including the endangered Mountain Gorillas.
+Some concerned people and agencies are doing their best to revive the Batwa Spirit of old that lived in harmonious Coexistence with the Forest, the animals, and endangered Mountain Gorillas.

-Foreign Nonprofit Agencies such as the one started by the American medical missionaries Dr. Scott and Carol Kellerman, who have dedicated themselves to serving the Batwa People in southwest Uganda since 2002.
-The Kellerman’s purchased land and established programs to improve conditions for the tribe—home-building, schools, a hospital (Bwindi Community Hospital) and clinics, water and sanitation projects, income generation, and the promotion of indigenous rights.
+Foreign Nonprofit Agencies such as the one started by the American medical missionaries Dr. Scott and Carol Kellerman have dedicated themselves to serving the Batwa People in southwest Uganda since 2002.
+The Kellermans purchased land and established programs to improve conditions for the tribe—home-building, schools, a hospital (Bwindi Community Hospital) and clinics, water and sanitation projects, income generation, and the promotion of indigenous rights.